top of page

 Applies to all visitors including Ocean Beach and Island Hikes and Paddle or Motorized Watercraft of Any Type

 • “No Go Zone” Rescue & Ticketing Fees: Pay Attention To Safety Reviews: Do Not Enter River Mouth Currents.
 Stay back at least 300 feet from the River Mouth.
 Private paddlers have been inured by entering the river mouth or ocean currents.
 Deadly results or being banned from rentals can happen if you enter this area.
-Most of the Estuary is Beginner Friendly "during good weather".
+Most of the Estuary is Beginner Friendly "during good weather"See our Maps.

 • "Protected Harbor Seal and Sea Bird Resting Area".
 State or Federal fines for disturbing Wildlife.
 Do Not Approach Wildlife: Stay back 50 yards, (150 feet).
 Do not enter or proceed beyond roped off areas.
 Join us in modeling respectful and sustainable behavior here at the protected wildlife nursery.
-(See our Maps)
+See our Maps

 • No Dogs: In areas with direct wildlife access.
 Fines for harassing or harming resting seals and sea birds can be up to $10,000.
 None of us wants you to be charged extra fees.There are dog beaches near by.
 Ask Us.